Licence Monitor

 The driver risk management life-cycle 'integrated' approach

 This integrated approach from DrivingMonitor connects all of your duty-of-care obligations under one simple roof using the central web portal and manager dashboards.
-By connecting DVLA licence checks with your driver risk assessments, training records, vehicle data, accident information and overall audit trail this allows you a full birds-eye-view view of your fleet.
+By connecting DVLA licence checks with your driver risk assessments, training records, vehicle data, accident information and overall audit trail this allows you a full birds-eye-view of your fleet.

 1. Evaluate the risk

 The first step in managing the risk of drivers is to evaluate each driver's exposure to risk.
-In the wheel diagram you can see we use RiskMonitor and TrainingMonitor, you can click the links below to explore more about each module.
+In the wheel diagram you can see we use RiskMonitor and TrainingMonitor.
+You can click the links below to explore more about each module.

 In this 1st phase we use: